Fields of application

 Holistic Approach and Treatment for Autoimmune Diseases in Women

-Holistic Approaches and Integrative Perspective for Women
+Holistic Approach and Integrative Perspective for Women

 Autoimmune diseases cannot be cured, but they can often be treated well, whereby the means of choice depend on each individual disease.
 In principle, a holistic treatment strategy that takes the whole person into account should be implemented for autoimmune diseases.

 First of all, intensive research into the causes should be carried out.
 This definitely includes the search for hidden viruses, such as the Epstein-Barr virus.
 The gut should also be examined before anything else.
-It is assumed that every autoimmune disease is accompanied by a leaky gut syndrome, this is, increased intestinal permeability that causes substances that should stay in the intestine to leak out of the intestine and into surrounding tissue where they put the immune system on alert.
+It is assumed that every autoimmune disease is accompanied by a leaky gut syndrome, this is, increased intestinal permeability that causes substances that should stay in the intestine to “leak” out of the intestine into surrounding tissue where they put the immune system on alert.
 This easily leads to an overreaction and its derailment – the autoimmune disease is there.

 Micro-immunotherapy: Targeted Immune and Hormonal Regulation